pblack/docs/content/managing-content/menus.md

 ---
 Forestry has a menu management tool that allows you to easily manage your site’s navigation and menus from the CMS.
 You can find this under *"site"* in the sidebar of your CMS, as `Menus`.

-This is supported using the Jekyll menus plugin or using Hugo’s built-in menu feature.
+This is supported using the [Jekyll Menus plugin](https://github.com/forestryio/jekyll-menus) or using Hugo’s built-in menu feature.

 ## Managing Menus
 Forestry allows you to do the following with your menus: